Great Grey Owl - Strix nebulosa

 clumps of mistletoe, and in Europe sometimes on the forest floor.
 Northern Goshawks are

-very common providers of nest sites for Great Gray Owls.
+very common providers of nest sites for Great Grey Owls.
 They also readily take to

 artificial platforms or nests placed in suitable habitat.
 Nests are usually in a forest,